 Maxonic was founded in 1932.
 Originally, the company was called Nihon Acoustic-Electric Co., Ltd. (NAEC) and it manufactured speaker units for movie theaters and public halls.
 In the 1970s NAEC started production of high-end audio equipments under the brand name, Maxonic.
 NAEC requested SRC Co., Ltd. to design and manufacture magnetic circuits for the Maxonic speaker units.

-When the then President and Founder, Mr. Kobayashi of NAEC was killed in an airplane accident in 1985, NAEC was forced to suspend the design and production of the Maxonic high-end audio equipments.
+When the then President, Mr. Kobayashi of NAEC was killed in an airplane accident in 1985, NAEC was forced to suspend the design and production of the Maxonic high-end audio equipments.
 SRC also suspended its design of magnetic circuit for the high-end audio products.